 Steps on how to deep clean a hospital isolation room

-Here are the simple steps to guide you when conducting a deep cleaning for a hospital isolation room.
+Here are the simple steps to guide you when conducting a deep cleaning of a hospital isolation room.

 1. Prepare the room for cleaning